 Silver Artisan in San Gimignano

-To watch an artisan so skilled they can can turn a strip of metal into a work of art in less than an hour is a special experience.
+To watch an artisan so skilled that they can can turn a strip of silver into a work of art in less than an hour is a special experience.
 And when that work of art adorns your finger and reminds you of the experience again and again, that's the essence of slow travel.
 The small workshop of Matteo Macallè and his artisans in San Gimignano is the place to stop and make a small souvenir purchase to remember the time you slow-traveled Tuscany.

 Organic Vernaccia di San Gimignano wine